Adam Stefan Sapieha: Education and early vocation

 After graduating from gymnasium in Lwów in 1886, he enrolled in the Law Department at the University of Vienna, starting simultaneously law studies at Institut Catholique in Lille.
 In 1887 on the basis of his certificate from the University of Vienna Sapieha continued studies at the Jagiellonian University in Kraków.
 After two years he passed the examination and returned to Vienna for further studies, where he remained until 1890, obtaining the certificate of completion.

 In the same year he began theological studies at the University of Innsbruck, and in 1892 signed up for the third year of the Major Roman Catholic Theological Seminary in Lviv.
 He was then educated at the Pontifical Gregorian University in Rome, where he was also ordained as priest of Lviv (Lwów, Lemberg) on 1 October 1893 by Bishop Jan Puzyna de Kosielsko (later Bishop of Kraków and Cardinal).
 Father Sapieha was despatched first to Jazłowiec (college) to act as chaplain to the school and to the attached convent in Yazlovets in the Archdiocese of Lwów, before, in October 1895, he started further studies in Rome.
 There he obtained a doctorate of civil and canon law at the Pontifical Ecclesiastical Academy.
 At the same time he studied diplomacy at the Pontifical Academy of Ecclesiastical Nobles.

 After returning to the home country in 1897, he was designated vice-rector of the diocesan seminary in Lviv and eventually became its rector.
 He resigned because he was discouraged by the imposed rules of education of young priests.
-After a half-year trip across the United States of America, he was designated a vicar of the St. Nicholas congregation in Lviv in October 1902.
+After a half-year trip across the United States, he was designated a vicar of the St. Nicholas congregation in Lviv in October 1902.
 In 1905 Sapieha was appointed a papal chamberlain, and sent to Rome where he was a consultant on matters concerning the Roman Catholic Church in Poland, in the annexed territories, the realization of an idea by Lviv Armenian Catholic Archbishop Józef Teodorowicz (who was the Sapieha's long-term friend) to have a representative of the Roman Catholic Church in Poland at the Roman Curia.